+We then show that this morphism factors through $\CD^+$ if and only if the associated KV associator is a Drinfeld associator.

-\begin{remark} Much of this section reinterprets, in the context of moperads, the constructions and results of Sections 7 to 9 in \cite{AT12}.
-However, as mentioned in Remark~\ref{rem:kvsol}, our notation aligns with \cite{AET10}, in particular what we call a KV solution $F \in \solkv(2)$ would be the inverse of a KV solution in~\cite{AT12}, and~\cite{AKKN_genus_zero}. \end{remark}
+\begin{remark} Much of this section reinterprets, in the language of moperads, the constructions and results of Sections 7--9 of \cite{AT12}.
+However, as noted in Remark~\ref{rem:kvsol}, our conventions are closer to those of \cite{AET10}.
+In particular, what we call a KV solution $F\in \solkv(2)$ is the inverse of the corresponding KV solution in \cite{AT12} and \cite{AKKN_genus_zero}. \end{remark}